MicrosoftDocs/azure-stack-docs/AKS-Hybrid/aks-edge-howto-use-storage-nfs.md

 1. Replace the server hostname *path* under *volumes* -> *nfs*
 1. Open an elevated PowerShell window

-1. Create a folder to be used for persisten volumes inside the node:
+1. Create a folder to be used for persistent volumes inside the node:

     ```powershell
     Invoke-AksEdgeNodeCommand -NodeType Linux -command "sudo mkdir /var/persistentVolumes"